-Usually, sunflowers are taken to symbolize loyalty, longevity, and adoration.
+Sunflower flower meaning reminds us of loyalty, longevity, and affection.
 Most of this symbolic meaning comes from the namesake of the plant, the sun itself.
-The flowers are unique because they can provide energy in the form of their vibrant colors and their seeds, a common food source both for humans as well as other animals.
+The flowers are unique because they can provide energy in the form of sunflower seeds and their vibrant colors, a common food source both for humans as well as other animals.

 Sunflowers are happy flowers, so their joyous symbolism can’t be overlooked.

 It’s important to note that sunflowers can be found in other shades besides just a buttery yellow, too.
 In fact, there are red, orange, purple, and even black-looking sunflowers you can grow!
 However, all offer the beholder the same happy, complex symbolism.